conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 As per the Gateway API documentation, you can create a concentration rule to concentrate topics based on a prefix.

-For that, you can use the following API call, that will make every new topics starting with `concentrated.` be concentrated topics:
+The following API call is an example that will set a rule to modify any new topics created with the prefix `concentrated.` to be concentrated topics:

 ```bash
 curl \